 “I have a plan,” June said.

 She leaned over and whispered in Wellsey’s ear.
 What she said could be heard by no one – unless they were sitting on June’s shoulder.
-Wellsey listened quietly for about ten minutes, until she had finished.
+Wellsey listened quietly for about ten minutes.

-“That’s not a very good plan,” he said after a while.
+“That’s not a very good plan,” he said.

 “I haven’t finished,” June said.
 She whispered in Wellsey’s ear again, and he smiled.